scroll down to look at past projects

 © Copyright Jerry Vander Wal Design

-Shows the updating of a 60's bylevel into this more current design with an attached garage, a master suite above ,a box bay window , and an extended and open plan kitchen/living room.
+Shows the updating of a 60's bylevel into this more current design with an attached garage, a master suite above ,a box bay window , an extended and open plan kitchen/living room.

 This is a new medical office featuring wainscotting, crown moldings, wood floors and an inviting reception area.
 The layout included 6 treatment rooms, a staff kitchen and bathroom

-This is a lakeside cottage to which we designed a breezeway and a garage/boat storage space.
-The cedar shingles were restored and some landscaping finished the plan
+The existing lakeside cottage needed a garage and boat storage, connected by a breezeway.
+(2 concept drawings )The cedar shingles were restored and some landscaping finished the plan

 A simple dated looking boxy house got a new front addition over a new single garage, and a covered extended front entry hall.
 New siding and corner trim completed the makeover .

 This shows a proposed floor plan for a manufactured home - 3 bedrooms, laundry, mechanical room plus bathroom with a cheater (second)door .